chocolatey/choco/docs/generated/HelpersUnInstallChocolateyZipPackage.md

 ﻿# Uninstall-ChocolateyZipPackage

-Uninstalls a previous installed zip package, may not be necessary
+Uninstalls a previous installed zip package, may not be necessary.

 ## Syntax